SenthuranSivananthan/az-policy-samples/web/remediate-disable-remote-debugging.md

-## Disable Remote Debugging on Web Apps
+## Disable Remote Debugging on Web Apps, API Apps and Function Apps

 This policy will allow for remediation when Web Apps are deployed with Remote Debugging.
 This is a deployIfNotExist policy, therefore: